kylethenderson/personal-changelog/README.md

   completed - day 3/7 - paying attention - calm app

   continue - Wherever you go, there you are

+#### Thursday 11/7

+  Completed - Day 4/30 - Inner Smoothness - calm app

+  Completed - day 4/7 - pulling out of autopilot - calm app

+  Continue - wherever you go, there you are